bobverity/Rgeoprofile/README.md

 Instructions on signing up for a GoogleMaps API key can be found here (https://developers.google.com/maps/documentation/javascript/get-api-key).
 Then – just to be extra sure that you will never be charged - you can limit your budget to something very low (like £1) by following these instructions (https://cloud.google.com/billing/docs/how-to/budgets?hl=en).
 This way you can be sure you will only use the free API calls, and your account will cap before you start being charged any significant amount of money.

 Once you have a key (which should look like a long string of letters and numbers) you need to register it in R as below, replacing 'xxxxxxx' with your key.
 Start by installing and loading the “ggmap” package.
 Note that this should be installed from GitHub since the CRAN version doesn’t currently include the function register_google().
 After loading the ggmap library, load RgeoProfile as normal.
-Once your key is registered mapping functions in RgeoProfile should work again.
+Once your key is registered mapping functions in RgeoProfile should work normally.
 ```r
 install_github("dkahle/ggmap")
 library(ggmap)